-- Street: Construct dual left turn lanes in all directions (as identified in the 2016 update of the Environmental Assessment for Balmoral Street). - Bay Street at Algoma Street: Convert Bay Street to one-way westbound between Court Street and Algoma Street to eliminate the left turn movement from Algoma Street to Bay Street.
+- Harbour Expressway at Balmoral Street: Construct dual left turn lanes in all directions (as identified in the 2016 update of the Environmental Assessment for Balmoral Street). - Bay Street at Algoma Street: Convert Bay Street to one-way westbound between Court Street and Algoma Street to eliminate the left turn movement from Algoma Street to Bay Street.
 Reconfigure the southbound approach on Algoma Street to include a dedicated right turn lane and a dedicated through lane.